CDCgov/geneflow/docs/chapters/tutorials/multi-step-workflow.rst

     vi ./hello-world-2step-workflow-gf/workflow/apps-repo.yaml

 Update the entries to include both the hello-world and wc app.
-Substitute the name and version of your "Hello World" app.
+We will use the first version (0.1) of the "Hello World" app.
+You can use the app we made or substitute the name and version of your "Hello World" app.

 .. code-block:: yaml